 A practical and inspiring course, helping schools to meet statutory requirements for Cooking and Nutrition within the Design and Technology Curriculum.
 This course is HABC accredited for Food Safety Level 1.

-The Leeds PSHE network meetings are for all settings (Primary, Secondary, Special Schools and PRUS’s).
+The Leeds PSHE network meetings are for all settings (Primary, Secondary, Special Schools and PRU’s).
 Each meeting will host a range of presentations from external providers and charities, informing settings about new resources and services.
 Current issues relevant to all settings and themes are discussed as well as sharing new resources.

 Helping school staff to effectively collect, analyse and use health data.
 This is a hands-on session.
 Delegates will be able to access the internet to utilise relevant tools to explore health data.